A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Results

 In healthy subjects, blind scoring by cardiologists consistently yielded higher scores for ML-DIP, as summarized in \tabref{scores}.
 The advantage of ML-DIP over 5D-Cine was more pronounced during exercise, where 5D-Cine exhibited visible motion artifacts due to unaccounted torso movement.
-In PVC patients, where ferumoxytol was not used, 2D real-time scored higher than ML-DIP, which can be attributed to poor contrast in 3D imaging from blood pool saturation \cite{nezafat2008inflow}.
-Nonetheless, ML-DIP received an average score of 4.10, with the lowest score of 3.75 for PVC \#3.
-Despite arrhythmia rejection, 5D-Cine performed poorly in PVC patients, with one patient receiving an average score of one.
-In only two PVC patients (PVC \#2 and PVC \#5), 5D-Cine received a score of three or higher.
-Note, PVC \#2 did not experience arrhythmias during the five-minute scan and PVC \#5 exhibited a bigeminy rhythm. \figref{comparison} shows some of the short-axis images scored by expert readers.
+In PVC patients, where ferumoxytol was not used, 2D real-time scored higher than ML-DIP, which can be attributed to lower contrast in 3D imaging from blood pool saturation \cite{nezafat2008inflow}. \textb{Nonetheless, ML-DIP received an average score of 4.50, with the lowest score of 3.75 for PVC \#3.
+Despite arrhythmia rejection, 5D-Cine performed poorly in PVC patients, with eight subjects scoring below 3.00 and four scoring below 2.00.
+Only four PVC patients---three without arrhythmia during acquisition and one in stable bigeminy---received a score of 3.00 or higher.} \figref{comparison} shows some of the short-axis images scored by expert readers.
 In healthy subjects, ML-DIP produced sharp, motion-artifact-free images, even during exercise.
-In PVC patients, ML-DIP reconstructed PVC beats, including the compensatory pauses following PVCs in one subject and alternating premature beats consistent with bigeminy in another.
-In contrast, 5D-Cine not only removed beat-to-beat variations but also exhibited extensive motion artifacts and blurring due to inconsistent cardiac binning.
-A movie, Video S2, corresponding to \figref{comparison}, is shown in the Supplementary material.
+In PVC patients, ML-DIP reconstructed PVC beats, including the compensatory pauses following PVCs in one subject and alternating premature beats consistent with bigeminy in another. \textb{Beat-to-beat variations observed with ML-DIP were also consistent with the ECG traces, which are superimposed on the temporal profiles of the two PVC subjects in \figref{comparison}.} In contrast, 5D-Cine not only removed beat-to-beat variations but also exhibited extensive motion artifacts and blurring due to inconsistent cardiac binning.
+A movie, Video S2, corresponding to \figref{comparison}, is shown in the Supplementary material. \textb{To highlight the improvement in blood-myocardium contrast from ferumoxytol, Video S3 in the Supplementary material presents two ML-DIP cine series: one from a healthy subject scanned with ferumoxytol at 3T and the other from a PVC patient scanned post-gadolinium at 1.5T.}